dcooney/react-npm-starter/README.md

 In the `src/lib` directory of the project is an example component.
 This is the component we intend to distribute on npm, which happens to be a simple HTML button component.

 You can rename this component or create an entirely new component.
-Either way, this will be the main component for distribution so add your logic to this file entry point in the `src/lib` directory.
+Either way, this will be the main component used for distribution so add your component logic to this entry point.

 ### Component Functionality

-Locate the `App.tsx` component found in the root of the `src` directory.
-This is the file we are using for testing the functionality of the distributed package.

-You will notice that we are importing the `Example` component and passing various props to the component.
+The `App.tsx` component found in the root of the `src` directory is the file we are using for testing the functionality of the distributed package.
+You will notice that we are importing the `Example` component from the `libs` directory and passing various props to the component.

-Use this as the package demo and import your component/package into this file for testing.
+Use this file and import your component for testing when runing the local development server.

 ### Package.json

-The next step is to update the project config found in `package.json` to reference your specific project.
+The next step is to update the project config found in `package.json` to reference your project specifics.

-It's recommended that you change the following fields:
+At minimum you must update the following fields:

 |         Field  | Description                               |
 |--------------: |------------------------------------------ |